alexander-frank-identity/alexander-frank-identity/README.md

 I work in **Identity & Endpoint Management** with Microsoft Entra ID, Conditional Access, and Intune.
-Focus: making sure only compliant devices and verified users reach company resources — access controlled on Zero-Trust principles.
+Focus: making sure only compliant devices and verified users reach company resources, based on Zero-Trust principles.

 ### What I do